-Note: Full regression results can be found in tables 15 and 16 of appendix G. Standard errors are clustered at the firm level.
+Note: Full regression results can be found in tables 14 and 15 of appendix G. Standard errors are clustered at the firm level.
 Firm-level control variables included.
 Firm and sector-time fixed effects included.

 We now turn to the results using our IV strategy.
 These results are reported in tables 4 and 5 for volume-based and value-based measures of emission intensity, respectively.
 To check for the relevance of our IV, we report the first-stage coefficient for emission intensity, the first-stage Kleibergen-Paap (K-P) Wald F-statistic, and the p-value of the Anderson-Rubin (A-R) test on weak-instrument-robust-inference.
 Our first-stage coefficients are positive and significant at the 1% level for all of our regressions, and the K-P Wald F-statistic is high enough to confirm the absence of a weak-IV bias for our volume-based estimations.
 This is not the case for our value-based estimates.
-For the regressions where our variable of interest has a significant result, the A-R p-value confirms that we can make inference based on this result - this is not the case for the regressions where this coefficient is insignificant however.
+For the regressions where our variable of interest has a significant result, the A-R p-value confirms that we can make inference based on this result.

 Our IV results indicate that emission intensity had a small but significant negative impact on return on assets when emission intensity is measured in volumes and on labor productivity when emission intensity is measured in value.
-However, neither of these coefficients remains significant when we apply the more conservative Holm-Bonferrni correction to our p-values.
-In terms of values, our regression indicate that a 1% change in emission intensity in a given year induces a 0.12% change in the opposite direction in return on assets in the following year.
+However, neither of these coefficients remain significant when we apply the more conservative Holm-Bonferroni correction to our p-values.
+In terms of values, our regressions indicate that a 1% change in emission intensity in a given year induces a 0.12% change in the opposite direction in return on assets in the following year.
 For our other variables, there is no significant effect of emission intensity.

 Looking to our control variables, a few elements are worth highlighting.
-First, our stringency index has a significantly positive but minimal effect of profit margins, EBITDA marginn and turnover over costs.
+First, our stringency index has a significantly positive but minimal effect on profit margins, EBITDA margin and turnover over costs.
 This could be a hint to the Porter hypothesis, meaning that firms that are faced with a higher stringency make their production processes slightly more efficient, and therefore also improve their margins.
 However, it has the opposite sign for labor productivity - and is also significant.
-This does not seem to be associated with a gain in labor productivity, meaning these new processes may be more labor-intensive than more emission-intensive ones.
-This seems to be in line with some existing evidence (Fragkos & Paroussos, 2018).
+This can mean that less carbon-intensive production processes are more labor-intensive than those which are more carbon-intensive.
+This hypothesis is plausible given existing evidence on this topic (Fragkos & Paroussos, 2018).

 Another issue we look into is whether the effect is stronger towards the end of the EU ETS' phase 3, when regulatory constraints got stronger and the price began to rise substantially.
 We therefore include a dummy for years from 2018 onward to capture this effect and report results in table 6.
 The coefficient for emission intensity remains the same as in our previous regression, but the interaction term is negative and significant in our regressions for profit margin and EBITDA margins, and the post-2018 term is negative and significant in our regressions for profit margin and labor productivity.
-This indicates a stronger effect of emission intensity on these financial outcome variables during the more stringency part of this third phase, as well as a pure effect of the time period starting in 2018.
+This indicates that on average after 2018, firms had worse profit and EBITDA margins and that changes in emission intensity had a stronger opposite effect on these margins.
+In other words, after 2018, reductions in emission intensity led to higher profit and EBTIDA margins than they did before 2018.